Beherith/zipped_stl_preview_generator/README.md

 3. An stl_preview_database.json file will be created and it stores each archive that has been processed, so that rerunning the script will only process new stuff

 4. The names of the images will contain the _full_ path to each .stl file, making windows search much more useful.
+Each archive will be prepended with [Z], each directory will be prepended with [D]

 5. Enjoy!